-We can be contacted on our Club's mobile: 07434 169300 or landline 01268 561706
+We can now be contacted on our Club's mobile: 07434 169300 or landline 01268 561706 Oakfield Primary School 'Unlocking the potential of every child'

 How does the school encourage good attendance and punctuality?

 The Department for Education has guidelines regarding school attendance.
 It states that parents / carers are responsible for ensuring that their child gets a full-time education.
 We aim to improve the attendance and punctuality of all of our pupils by setting a target of 96% attendance for all pupils.